darkwind01/mcmanagement/README.md

 ## To-Do

-Calypso is in a continuous state of development.
-New features/updates may come at any time.
+McManagement is in a continuous state of development.
+New features/updates may come at any time for paid version.
 Some pending ideas are:

-  * Music
+  * Check host
-  * Automod
+  * check online members
-  * Stream alerts
+  * and more.
-  * Custom tag/reaction system

 ## License